TomasHubelbauer/todo/readme.md

 #### Reserve the MarkDown checkbox detection only for MarkDown files

-At current, it also captures MarkDown fragments in JavaScript which I'm not 100 % is what I want.
+At current, it also captures MarkDown fragments in JavaScript which I'm not 100% sure is what I want.